Name, Legal Form, Legal Headquarters, Duration

 b.
 Termination of membership may be effected by simple majority decision of the General Assembly in the event that:

-• membership fees are unpaid two years after the due date.
+- membership fees are unpaid for three years after the due date.

-• a member society has violated the constitution and/or seriously harmed the Federation.
+- a member society or member has violated the constitution and/or seriously harmed the Federation.

 c.
-The membership of a society terminates, when:
+The membership of a society or member terminates, when:

-• it has not paid the annual dues for two consecutive years.
+- it has not paid the annual dues for three consecutive years.

 The General Assembly has the power to expel any member whose activities it considers incompatible with the aims of the Federation.
 The termination of membership will be proposed by the executive committee, after having heard the arguments of the member concerned (orally or in writing).
 The vote on the expulsion of a member will be secret.